Isaac-Ndirangu-Muturi-749/Sentiment-Analysis-and-Trend-Visualization-in-Social-Media-Data-from-Twitter-using-NLP-and-Machine-L/README.md

-# Unlocking Insights: Sentiment Analysis and Trend Visualization in Social Media Data using NLP and Machine Learning
+# Unlocking Insights: Sentiment Analysis and Trend Visualization in Social Media Data from Twitter using NLP and Machine Learning
 ![sentimentanalysis](images/sentimentanalysis.png)

 # Business Understanding